-1. Go to Services & Profiles > Tunnels and Ports.

-2. Select the Forwarding Rule(DP) tab.
+- 1. Go to Services & Profiles > Tunnels and Ports. - 2.
+Select the Forwarding Rule(DP) tab.

-The page with Flexi-VPN and L3 Roaming settings appears.
+The page with options to configure the Flexi-VPN and L3 Roaming features appears.

-FIGURE 110 Enabling L3 Roaming
+FIGURE 136 Enabling L3 Roaming

 - 3. Select the Enable L3 Roaming check-box.

 - 4. From the Roaming Criteria drop-down, select one of these options to define the data format to establish connection between DPs: UE Subnet or VLAN ID.

 - 5. Click OK.